patrickmineault/codebook/decoupled.md

 This function has a side effect: it modifies its argument `arr`.
 In Python and many other languages, arguments of complex types like lists, dictionaries and objects are passed by reference, which means they can be modified by the function.
 That breaks the normal data flow - the arguments are also returns!

 In the base Python library, a function which modifies its argument returns `None`.
 For instance, the function `sort` sorts its input argument, modifies it in place, and returns `None`.
 This function has a side effect, but it's obvious: if a function returns `None`, yet does useful work, it must have a side effect.
 When we both modify an argument and return it, we break this convention and confuse the Python reader.
-We can fix this by returning `None` in our function (good), or simply return a new list (better):
+We can fix this by returning `None` in our function (good), or returning an entirely new list (better):

 ````{tabbed} good
 ```